minhkhang1795/GoogleGemini/README.md

 # SnapEat

 "Your Perfect Plate, One Snap Away"

-SnapEat - Your foodie bestie where you can get answers for the two most difficult questions: “Where to eat” and “What to eat”
+SnapEat is your foodie bestie where you can get answers for the two most difficult questions: “Where to eat” and “What to eat”

 This is a project for [Google AI Hackathon 2014](https://devpost.com/software/hello-mqav0p)